alphagov/paas-team-manual/docs/guides/Restoring_the_CF_databases.md

 **2.** Create a tunnel to the backup via Concourse:

 ```
-# CHANGEME to your paas-cf directory
+# CHANGEME to your paas-bootstrap directory
-cd /path/to/paas-cf
+cd /path/to/paas-bootstrap

 # CHANGEME to the endpoint (hostname) of the RDS instance you
 # are restoring from.
 This can be found in the AWS console.